teddypickerfromul/wix-ui-lib/docs/md/UILibForBusinessApps.md

 ## UI Lib for Business Apps
 <!-- UILibForBusinessApps -->

-The Wix UI Lib for Business App include customized css components.
+The Wix UI Lib for Business Apps includes customized CSS components to be used in the Dashboard context of the app.

-### HTML file setup
+A Business App is part of the “My Account” area of the Wix user’s site, where they can manage their site as well as grow and manage his business.

+This library is a part of the Starter Kit for Wix 3rd Party Applications.

+### Getting Started

-To get started, include the minified ui lib dashboard CSS file in your widget HTML.
+Include the minified UI-Lib Dashboard CSS file in your application's HTML along with the Wix SDK.

 ```html
 <!doctype html>